 - Use only warm water for cleaning.

-- Ensure that glue used for repairs is suitable for soft-PVC (i.e. HH66®, Pattex® Transparent, Stormsure® etc.).
+- Ensure that glue used for repairs is suitable for soft-PVC (i.e. HH66®, Pattex® Transparent, Stormsure®, Loctite (etc.).

 - Punctures and cuts can also be repaired with standard PVC patching material provided with the item or with Type B Tear Aid®.

-Washing and care instructions for lycra/2-way tricot fabric dakimakura
+Washing and care instructions for lycra (regular, natural velvet and modified 2-way A&J tricot) fabric dakimakura

 How to wash lycra

 It is important to wash lycra properly so that it retains its elastic qualities.